Types of Property Insured

 A few companies that offer older, or historic, home coverage options include Farmers, USAA, Fireman's Fund and Chubb.
 Other entities to research include National Trust Insurance Services, or you can research local agencies that may offer some protection.

-Homeowners Insurance Coverage if You Own a Dog
+Homeowners Insurance Coverage for Dog Owners

 The type of dog you own can make a big difference in you premium rates.
 Some insurance companies don't even cover certain dog breeds.
 Even if you do not yet have a dog, but are considering getting one, you'll want to make sure the breed is covered by your insurance.
 Commonly excluded dogs include Akitas, malamutes, chows, Doberman pinschers, German shepherds, Great Danes, pit bulls, Presa Canarios (Canary Mastiffs), Rottweilers, Siberian huskies and Staffordshire terriers.
 Mixed breed dogs with these types of bloodlines might also be excluded as well as most wolf or wild-dog hybrids.
 Some also blacklist Labrador Retrievers.